Revised January 2nd, 2020

 - Editing your personal information, such as profile, billing and payment details;

 Depending on how you interact with our Systems, the personal information we collect from you may vary.
 For example, to create your account we may ask only for an email address.
 In other circumstances, such as when you fill out a web form related to a particular service, we may ask additional information, which may include your name, phone number, address, company name and other professional details.
 We also collect and store certain information associated with actions you take.
-For example, when you search for royalty rates, licensing agreements and other products available in our websites, we might store details about this search.
+For example, when you access our products available in our websites, we might store details about this search.
 We might also store information about the number of service requests you submit, how many records you download, the duration of your activity and other information about your behavior on our Systems.

-If you enter credit card information on the Systems in connection with a purchase, we’ll process this information in two different ways depending on which website the information was collected.
-On RoyaltySource we’ll validate your credit card details in our servers and send directly to the third-party service provider we use to manage credit card processing, but we do not store full details on our servers.
-On IPSCIO, the information is sent directly from your browser to the third-party service provider we use to manage credit card processing, and we also do not store full details on our servers.
+If you enter credit card information on the Systems in connection with a purchase, we’ll process this information.
+The information is sent directly from your browser to the third-party service provider we use to manage credit card processing, and we also do not store full details on our servers.
 The service provider is not permitted to use the information you provide except for the sole purpose of credit card processing on our behalf, for the purchases you initiated in our Websites.

 Information We Collect Automatically